Javascript Operators

 let newMultiplying = multiplying * number;

-• The operators can even be used with a mix of fixed values and variables:
+• Or on a mix of both fixed values and variables:

 newAdding = adding + 30;